edgio-docs/edgio-docs/src/pages/guides/basics/deployments.md

 When configuring CI, we recommend:

 -   Automatically deploying to your staging environment when a PR is merged to the master branch of your repo.
--   Manually promoting deployments to production using the {{ PORTAL_PLAIN }} to prevent unwanted builds from being published by misconfigured CI workflows.
+-   Manually promoting deployments to production using the {{ PORTAL }} to prevent unwanted builds from being published by misconfigured CI workflows.

 To deploy from your CI environment, create a deploy token using the site settings tab in the {{ PRODUCT }} console.